-- School Based New Apprenticeships
+- · School Based New Apprenticeships

 - Part-time work

 - Structured Workplace learning placements.

 In most cases, by the end of first semester, students are working every Friday.
 Students' work skills are assessed by workplace supervisors and reported back to the College.
-In addition to this exposure to work, students can do extra training at school to improve their employability.
-For example, those who aspire to work in the Building and Construction industry have the opportunity to do their 'Red Card' training, and those aspiring to work in Hospitality can do the 'Responsible Service of Alcohol' training module.

 Another aim of the program is to develop a student's Industry Specific Skills.
 To this end, all Intermediate and Senior VCAL students must do Vocational Education and Training (VET).
-VET training usually takes place on Wednesdays and some popular examples include: Automotive, Building and Construction, Furnishing (Cabinet Making), Hair, Beauty & Nails, Community Services, Retail Operations, Sport & Recreation, Hospitality and Music.
-The Victorian Certificate of Applied Learning can be accredited at 3 levels- Foundations, Intermediate and Senior and students undertaking VCAL complete program of studies in the following four compulsory strands:
+VET training usually takes place on Wednesdays and some popular examples include: Automotive, Building & Construction, Furnishing (Cabinet Making), Hair, Beauty & Nails, Community Services, Retail Operations, Sport & Recreation, Hospitality, and Music.

+The Victorian Certificate of Applied Learning can be accredited at 3 levels - Foundations, Intermediate and Senior - and students undertaking VCAL complete program of studies in the following four compulsory strands: